kvasilkin/aHeuristic/README.md

 	Progress:
 	June 5th: ConnectFour.java was completed enough to have the capabilities of being checked through the main.
 At this point we transitioned to processing and therefore, there was never a completed terminal version of ConnectFour complete with user input
-	June 10th: By this time the processing part of ConnectFour was complete and could be played by 2 players June 11th:  The algorithma and processing parts were brought together to create a game played by the computer
+	June 10th: By this time the processing part of ConnectFour was complete and could be played by 2 players June 11th:  The algorithm and processing parts were brought together to create a game played by the computer